sourcegraph/about/content/blogposts/2024/anatomy-of-a-coding-assistant.md

 Over time, we've developed many ways to evaluate different context-fetching methods as well as the underlying LLM models.

 For example, we have:
-- a set of ~90 queries we run against open source repos to test the efficiacy of our chat system
+- a set of ~90 queries we run against open source repos to test the efficacy of our chat system
 - an internal leaderboard that automatically evaluates large language models' effectiveness at the features I mentioned above
 - lots and lots of tests that hit our default models and assert various things like non-hallucination, LLMs staying in character, etc.